dengeist/template/readme.md

 <h3 id="additional-considerations">Some additional considerations:</h3>

-You do not have to follow the philosophy of [progressive enhancement], but you should try.
+You do not have to follow the philosophy of [progressive enhancement][9], but you should try.
 I built this template to remind myself to serve HTML5 first wherever possible, because not all users will have good connections or access to JavaScript at all!

 Try to keep accessibility in mind!
 The `role` attributes you see in this repo are only the beginning.
-Check out this [ARIA cheatsheet] if you are unfamiliar with ARIA and refer to the [WCAG guidelines] to learn other steps you should take toward accessible web architecture.
-These [broader guidelines]<a href="#disclaimer">	&#42;</a> might be helpful if you are interested in the philosophy of accessbility as much as the how-to.
+Check out this [ARIA cheat-sheet][7] if you are unfamiliar with ARIA and refer to the [WCAG guidelines][8] to learn other steps you should take toward accessible web architecture.
+These [broader guidelines][10]<a href="#disclaimer">	&#42;</a> might be helpful if you are interested in the philosophy of accessibility as much as the how-to.

 If you spot any errors in this project or have any suggestions for a better template, feel free to <b>[open an issue](https://github.com/dengeist/template/issues)</b> or <b>[contact me](mailto:eliasjmason@gmail.com)</b>!
 Your feedback is always welcome!